shanin11/GEOL0069-FINAL-PROJECT-/README.md

   sessions with no GPU usage
 - **GEE cloud processing** — satellite preprocessing handled by Google Earth Engine's infrastructure rather than locally

+  ## 8. Limitations and Future Work

+**Spatial and temporal resolution:** Index stacks were exported at 500m resolution due to computational constraints, meaning fine-scale features such as shoreline boundaries may not be captured accurately.
+Only four time steps are analysed — annual composites across the full 2015–2024 archive would give a more complete picture of water loss progression.

+**Sentinel-2 archive:** Sentinel-2 only launched in 2015, so the most dramatic Aral Sea shrinkage (1960–2000) falls outside the study period.

+**Future work:** Incorporating Sentinel-1 SAR imagery would enable cloud-independent monitoring.
+Applying the same pipeline to other shrinking water bodies such as Urmia Lake or Lake Chad would test the transferability of the approach.

+  ## 9. Acknowledgements
+This project was developed for GEOL0069 AI4EO 2025/2026 at UCL.
+Thank you to the module team: Dr Michel Tsamados, Weibin Chen, and Shambhu Bhandari Sharma for the teaching materials this project builds on.

 [Add contact information here]